pragramando/odin-recipes/README.md

 # odin-recipes
-In this project, I intend to show what I've learnt so far with Odin Project.
+In this project, I intend to show what I've learned so far with Odin Project.